Characterizing Emissions from California Biomethane Facilities

 Project Update

 The research team submitted a Monitoring Plan Report that summarized the relevant facility and process details, defined the conditions for which emissions monitoring will occur, and the instrumentation and measurement techniques to be used for emissions monitoring.
-Currently measurement of methane and criteria pollutants is in progress at the Yolo County Central Landfill, City of Davis Wastewater Treatment Plant, Napa Composting Facility, and a dairy site in Hilmar, CA. Data analysis is being conducted at a steady pace.
+Measurement of methane and criteria pollutants has been completed at the Yolo County Central Landfill, City of Davis Wastewater Treatment Plant, and Napa Composting Facility.
+The researchers measured all pre-modification emissions and partly completed the post-modification emissions campaigns at the dairy site.
+Three of five expected manuscripts are in review stage with the research team; composting manuscripts are nearly ready for submission to peer-reviewd scientific journals.
+Data analysis is being conducted at a steady pace.
+A Technical Advisory Committee meeting was held in February 2025 to obtain feedback on preliminary results across all sites.

 The Issue